 • Affordable funding fee.
 To keep their loans MI free, the VA only charges a small funding fee for every loan.
 This helps fund the program so future servicemember can enjoy its benefits.

 Funding fees are much more affordable than other options.
-The exact amount depends on the type of loan, the borrowers service type, and down payment and the fee may be waived entirely for qualifying surviving spouses.
+The exact amount depends on the type of loan, the borrowers service type, and down payment.
+The fee may be waived entirely based on VA disability, or for qualifying surviving spouses.

 Am I Eligible for a VA Loan?

 There are a few things that determine your eligibility:

 You will also need a Certificate of Eligibility (COE), which can be easily accessed online in minutes.

 Obtaining your COE is easy and it doesn't require dozens of pieces of identification.
 In fact, depending on your type of service you may only need one of the following: